Unforgettable safari drive-through, animal encounters, adventure play and more! Plan a family day out at Longleat in

 Stroll through Monkey Temple, home to marmosets and tamarins, explore the walkthrough meerkat enclosure and peer into the open-air pool to see eight species of ray.
 Meet Egyptian fruit bats, touch tarantulas, stroke snakes, watch a parrot show and cuddle rabbits and guinea pigs.

-NEW for 2019 is Koala Creek, open from 29th March.
+New in spring 2019 was Koala Creek.
 So take the children to meet the Safari Park’s furthest travelled residents – a group of Southern koalas and a couple of delightful wombats.
 Potoroo will also be living in the antipodean abode.

 Children will love exploring the Adventure Castle, an enchanting medieval fortress and adventure playground, cooling off in the Splashpad during the warmer summer months and finding their way out of one of the world’s biggest hedge mazes.
 The very youngest visitors will be delighted by all the fun things to do in both Play Kingdom and Little Explorer’s Garden.

 During the year, look out for special events such as Easter shows, firework spectaculars and the Festival of Light at Christmas.
 For a very special experience, check out overnight stays in accommodation on the Estate.

 Please visit Longleat’s website for further details including opening times and ticket information.

 This was my first trip to Longleat and it did not disappoint!
 The safari was one of the highlights of the day, great to see so many animals up close and driving through the monkeys was highly amusing, luckily no damage to the car either!
 We went during the Christmas period so we could also see the Festival of Light which was beautiful to walk round and was an added bonus to the great day we were having.
 Would definitely recommend a visit to Longleat and the festival of lights.